-Since we keep perishable food cold in an ice chest on the road, having a portable ice maker to make ice in our truck seemed like a good alternative to constantly buying ice at a truck stop or even getting it at ice vending machines.
+Since we keep perishable food cold in an ice chest on the road, having a portable ice maker to make ice in-truck seemed like a good alternative to constantly buying ice at a truck stop or from ice vending machines.

 During November 2009, we went through $60 of truckstop-purchased ice -- very expensive!